Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Empirical Analysis: Dataset Bias

 \subsection{Subgroup Performance Disparities}

 We also examine whether model performance differs across demographic subgroups.
 We focus on the best-performing internal model from the earlier domain shift experiment, DenseNet-161.
 Subgroups are defined by age (<40, 40–64, $\geq$65) and sex (female, male).
-Using the three datasets with age and sex metadata (CheXpert, ChestX-ray14, PadChest), we compute AUROC, AUPRC, F1, Sensitivity, and Specificity per subgroup, using the same fixed thresholds as in the domain shift analysis.
+Using the three datasets with age and sex metadata (CheXpert, ChestX-ray14, PadChest), we compute AUROC, AUPRC, F1, Sensitivity, Specificity, and Balanced Error Rate (BER) per subgroup, using the same fixed thresholds as in the domain shift analysis.
+BER is a prevalence-independent summary of classification error, computed as $\mathrm{BER}=1-\frac{\mathrm{Sensitivity}+\mathrm{Specificity}}{2}$ from macro-averaged sensitivity and specificity.
 Significant differences in performance between subgroups would indicate that models inherit demographic biases from their training data.
 Table~\ref{tab:subgroup} summarises subgroup-specific results.

 When stratified by sex, the model consistently achieved higher performance on chest radiographs belonging to male patients than on those belonging to female patients across all datasets.
 In CheXpert, this corresponds with the male predominance in the dataset (65.6\%), where the model achieves AUROC 0.853 and F1 0.791 on male scans compared to 0.798 and 0.635 on female scans.
 A similar but less pronounced pattern is observed in ChestX-ray14 and PadChest, both of which have more balanced sex distributions.
 When stratified by age, the 40–64 cohort consistently achieved the strongest performance, with AUROCs of 0.883, 0.938, and 0.966 in CheXpert, ChestX-ray14, and PadChest, respectively.
 Patients aged under 40 performed worst across all datasets (F1 0.436, 0.622, and 0.339), reflecting their minority representation (19.1\%, 31.8\%, and 6.3\%).
 The over 65s cohort showed variable outcomes: in CheXpert and PadChest, where older patients were well represented (32.3\% and 62.6\%), performance was moderate (F1 0.557 and 0.702), whereas in ChestX-ray14, where they made up only 11.9\% of the cohort, specificity collapsed (0.103), reducing F1 to 0.470.
-Model performance aligns closely with the demographic distributions of the training datasets, suggesting that underrepresented groups—particularly younger and older patients —are more vulnerable to degraded performance, with potential implications for unequal diagnostic reliability across subpopulations.
+Model performance aligns closely with the demographic distributions of the training datasets, with underrepresented groups—especially younger and older patients—showing consistently poorer outcomes.
+These disparities are further reflected by elevated BER, suggesting unequal diagnostic reliability across subpopulations.